top of page

 THE RECLINING BUDDHA - WAT PHO

-It existed before Bangkok was founded as the capital by King Rama I in 1782.
-He expanded and rebuilt the temple complex on an earlier temple site, which became his foremost temple.
-Some of the Kings ashes are even enshrined there.
+The temple existed before King Rama I, founded Bangkok as the capital in 1782.
+He expanded and rebuilt the complex on the site of an earlier temple, which became his principal temple.
+Some of the King’s ashes are even enshrined there.
+Later, King Rama III (1787–1851) further enlarged and extensively renovated Wat Pho.

-It is also known as the birthplace of traditional natural Thai medicine and massage which is still taught and practiced there today.
-It is even possible to learn Thai massage or get a traditional massage from a qualified practitioner in the grounds.
+Wat Pho is widely regarded as the birthplace of traditional Thai medicine and massage, which continue to be taught and practiced onsite.
+Visitors can even learn Thai massage or receive a traditional treatment from qualified practitioners on the temple grounds.

-On the walls of the library there are drawings of constellations, inscriptions on local administration, as well as paintings of folk tales and farming.
+Inside the library walls, there are drawings of constellations, inscriptions about local administration, and paintings of folk tales and farming practices.

 Entrance Fee